Mvwestbury/AncientGenomicsWorkshop25/README.md

   - “Reference_genomes” - reference genomes
   - “Spotted_map_bams” - Files mapped to the spotted hyena
   - “Striped_map_bams” - Files mapped to the striped hyena
+- Sample information can be found in "BAM_information.txt" on this Github
 - Spotted and Cave hyena data are from https://doi.org/10.1126/sciadv.aay0456
 - Striped hyena is from https://doi.org/10.1093/molbev/msy037
 - Aardwolf is from https://doi.org/10.1093/molbev/msab055